colineto/Lunatron/Workshop/1 - Intro.md

 ## Tron game and rules

 There’s multiple versions of the TRON game, some with players launching some sort of rings other with bikes and finally some with snakes.

-The common point is that in any case the moving element will create a line/track behind it.
+The common point is that in any case the moving element will create a line/track behind it that the other player must avoid.

 Our game will consist of two snakes evolving in a closed environment, the line will then be the snake itself.